gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Managed model improvements

-ADAM: TBD: Currently, managed model works well for defining a tree of objects.
-This release improves support for a graph of objects, with references between different model elements.

-- Can use a reference property as input for a rule.

 #### Scalar collections

 The managed model now supports collections of scalar types as properties.
 This means that it is possible to use as element type of a `Set` or a `List`: